kign/c4wa/etc/doc/language.md

 ```

 This can be used to allocate an array of `N+1` integers (note that you can also use syntax `int arr[N+1]`
-to allocate in the stack instead, subject to space limitation of course).
+to allocate in the stack instead, subject to space limitations of course).

 Second argument `N+1` is ignored by `c4wa`, so consider it a declaration of intent.
 It is only present for possible future implementation
 of an actual memory manager and to make it easier to compile and test with native C compiler.

-Function `free` basically has same semantic as in C standard library, it frees memory earlier allocated
+Function `free` basically has same semantic as in C standard library, it frees memory allocated earlier
 with `alloc`.
 Since for now `alloc` doesn't really allocate anything, `free` does nothing.
 Just like 2<sup>nd</sup> argument to `alloc`, it is there for better compatibility with C compiler,
 future enhancements and to better represent programmer's intent.